Best Gaming Mouse of 2021

 Senior research analyst Austin Palmer is a dedicated — and skilled — gamer when he is not at work testing electronics such as gaming keyboards, gaming headsets as well as a much wider variety of home appliances and tools.
-Senior Review Editor Nick Miley has been testing, analyzing consumer products ranging from outdoor equipment, to computer peripheries for nearly a decade.
-He has worked hand in glove with Austin on several computer game related reviews over the past couple years.
+Senior Review Editor Nick Miley has been testing and analyzing consumer products ranging from outdoor equipment to computer peripheries for nearly a decade.
+He has worked hand in glove with Austin on several computer game-related reviews over the past few years.

 Together these two researched and selected the most promising gaming mice available.
-Having purchased and received the mice of interest the two set about testing them in actual gameplay.
-Their analysis also included an assessment of the glide of each unit on various surfaces, the action of the scroll wheels, the cable (both the material used and the flexibility), and of course the weight.
-Additionally, we looked at customization, button configuration, software, size, and shape.
+Having purchased and received the mice of interest, the two set about testing them in actual gameplay.
+Their analysis also included an assessment of the glide of each unit on various surfaces, the action of the scroll wheels, the cable (both the material used and the flexibility), and of course, the weight.
+Additionally, they looked at customization, button configuration, software, size, and shape.

 Analysis and Test Results

-The following review is the product of our hands-on, practical tests of gaming mice.
-Our evaluation is divided into metrics that capture specific aspects of mouse use and that collectively cover all aspects of the devices in question.
-Read on for the specifics of each metric and the details for which models performed best and why.
+The following review is the product of hands-on, practical tests of gaming mice.
+This evaluation is divided into metrics that capture specific aspects of mouse use and that collectively cover all aspects of the devices in question.
+Read on for the specifics of each metric and the details of which models performed best and why.

 As the name implies, the glide metric takes stock of the resistance on the various surfaces it may be operated on.
 The ideal mouse would perform at a high level on a variety of surfaces.
-To capture the capabilities of each we tested on two pads that bookend the variety of surfaces that one may place their mouse on.
-Namely these are the Zowie G-SR (control pad) and the Logitech G440 (hard/speed pad).
-Without a doubt, the Glorious Model O- outshines the competition for across the board performance for speed.
+To capture the capabilities of each, we tested on two pads that represent the two extremes of surface density that one may place their mouse on.
+Namely, these are the Zowie G-SR (control pad) and the Logitech G440 (hard/speed pad).
+Without a doubt, the Glorious Model O- outshines the competition for across-the-board performance for speed.
 However, the Razer Basilisk V2 and the Razer DeathAdder V2 are pretty close seconds.

-What we are looking for in this series of tests is consistent on screen actions produced from the user's gestures with the mouse on the two different mouse pads.
-There are several factors that contribute to consistency across the two surfaces with the feet and the weight of the mouse being chief among them.
-Case in point, the Model O- is a super light weight machine and it has four small feet (one to a corner) that offer low glide resistance regardless of the surface they're on.
+What we are looking for in this series of tests is consistent on-screen actions produced from the user's gestures with the mouse on the two different mouse pads.
+Several factors contribute to consistency across the two surfaces, with the feet and the weight of the mouse being chief among them.
+Case in point, the Model O- is a super lightweight machine, and it has four small feet (one to a corner) that offer low glide resistance regardless of the surface they're on.

-The mouse cable metric focuses on two factors: flexibility and construction (material and quality).
+The mouse cable metric focuses on two factors: flexibility and construction.
 What we're looking for here is a connection with the computer that is both long-lasting and unobtrusive.
 Obviously, those models that do not have a cord claimed the gold in this evaluation.
 These wireless models are the Logitech G Pro and the Razer Viper Ultimate.

 As for those mouse models with cords, the Razer Basilisk V2, Glorious Model O-, and Razer DeathAdder V2 excel in flexibility.
 Part of this success is the construction material employed.
-All three models's cord construction can be described as a paracord or soft braid design.
-The manufactures describe it as SPEEDFLEX CABLE in the case of the two razor models while Glorious calls it Ascended Cord.
-Both are ultra-flexible and suggestive of long term durability.
+All three models' cord construction can be described as a paracord or soft braid design.
+The manufactures describe it as SPEEDFLEX CABLE in the case of the two Razer models, while Glorious calls it Ascended Cord.
+Both are ultra-flexible and speak to long-term durability.

-Weight matters and will affect gameplay.
-For example most FPS gamers favor lighter models for quick aiming, wrist flicking actions.
+Weight matters as it will affect gameplay in a variety of ways.
+For example, most FPS gamers favor lighter models for quick aiming, wrist flicking actions.
 Conversely, MMO gamers lean towards heavier models as they are more stable and offer a bit more of a damp feeling.
 That said, weight is preferential.
-For that reason, we liked that at least one — the Logitech G502 HERO — model provided for adjustability in the weight.
+For that reason, we liked that at least one model — the Logitech G502 HERO — provided for adjustability in the weight.
 However, its lowest weight is 119 grams, not what we'd describe as light.
-The Glorious Model O- (57 grams), is quite light.
+The Glorious Model O- (57 grams) is quite light.
 Conversely, when fully loaded with its weights, the Logitech G502 HERO checks in at a hefty 137 grams.
 Dang!

-This review of gaming mice takes a comprehensive and thorough look at all the aspects that contribute to a competitive gaming tool for every genre from FPSs to MMOs.
-Specifically, we plunged into the weeds with such details as glide (how the mouse moves across various surfaces), scroll wheel action, cable type and weight.
-With the information derived from our testing analysis, one can make accurate side-by-side comparisons such that they will be more likely to select the right tool for their gaming the first time around.
+This review of gaming mice takes a comprehensive and thorough look at all the aspects that contribute to a competitive gaming mouse for every genre ranging from FPSs to MMOs.
+Specifically, we plunged into the weeds evaluating details such as glide (how the mouse moves across various surfaces), scroll wheel action, cable type, and weight.
+With the information derived from our analysis, you can make accurate side-by-side comparisons so that you will be more likely to select the right tool for your gaming the first time around.
 Game on!

 — Nick Miley and Austin Palmer